 Pro Tip Come hungry!
 All the prepared food carts cluster at either end of the market, with coffee carts strategically placed in between.
 Lines get long for only-at-the-market finds like Salumeria de Carlo, but the wait is worth it.

-29. Order up a cold one at Hammer & Stitch, Slabtown
+28. Order up a cold one at Hammer & Stitch

 The Lowdown A newish space from one of Portland’s OG brewers, this sprawling beer palace specializes in approachable ales and lagers, sided with a menu of pub classics, including an if-you-know-you-know take on Portland-born jojo’s.

-Pro Tip If you’re more into experimental beers, try the “creations” sections of the menu—Japanese rice lager, anyone?
+Pro Tip If you’re more into experimental beers, try the “creations” sections of the menu.

 Don’t Miss The events calendar here is positively humming.
 Drag brunch, trivia night, bingo, beer and yoga (yes, true story), makers’ night.
 If you’re more of the chillax type, try the heated outdoor patio instead.

-30. Be a patron of the arts at the Portland Art Museum, Downtown
+29. Be a patron of the arts at the Portland Art Museum

 Pro Tip Walk a couple of leafy blocks over to the food carts at Pioneer Courthouse Square for sustenance; there are plenty of good options, but we always wind up at Whole Bowl for a filling helping of beans, rice and addictive Tali sauce.
 (The ingredients are a closely guarded secret.)